This is some text inside of a div block.

 Oops!
 Something went wrong while submitting the form.

-Each of us has the capacity to be a changemaker.
+Everyone has the capacity to be a changemaker.

 Labels like changemaker get thrown around a lot in tech and social impact spheres, ultimately getting watered down or losing their meaning altogether.
 I'd like to share what being a changemaker means for us at Givebutter and imagine what kind of transformation this new era of changemakers is truly capable of.